NixOS/nix.dev/source/tutorials/file-sets.md

 ## Intersection

 This is where `intersection` comes in.
-It allows creating a file set that consists only of files that are in _both_ of the two given file sets.
+It allows creating a file set that consists only of files that are in _both_ of two given file sets.

 Select all files that are both tracked by Git *and* relevant for the build: